Bible Student movement: Laymen's Home Missionary Movement

 Paul S. L. Johnson founded the Laymen's Home Missionary Movement in 1919.
-Johnson's death in 1950 led to an internal disagreement over his role as a teacher chosen by God, and resulted in the formation of new splinter groups, such as the Epiphany Bible Students Association and the Laodicean Home Missionary Movement.
+Johnson's death in 1950 led to an internal disagreement over his role as a teacher chosen by God and resulted in the formation of new splinter groups, such as the Epiphany Bible Students Association and the Laodicean Home Missionary Movement.
 Johnson believed he had been appointed by God as Russell's official spiritual successor, that he was the last member of the 144,000 of Revelation 7, and that hope of a heavenly reward of immortality for the Christian faithful would cease after his death.

 His associate and successor, Raymond Jolly, taught that he instead was the last member of the "great multitude", also from Revelation 7.
-After Jolly's death, remaining members of the fellowship believed they would live on a perfected earth in God's kingdom as a group referred to as the "modern worthies", as associates of the "ancient worthies"—the ancient Jewish prophets God would resurrect to guide and instruct the world in his kingdom.
+After Jolly's death, remaining members of the fellowship believed they would live on perfected earth in God's kingdom as a group referred to as the "modern worthies", as associates of the "ancient worthies"—the ancient Jewish prophets God would resurrect to guide and instruct the world in his kingdom.

 Other groups

 Friends of Man

 Alexander F. L. Freytag, manager of the branch office of the Watch Tower Society in Switzerland since 1898, developed disagreements with Russell's teachings.
-He began publishing his own views using the Watch Tower Society's printing equipment in 1917, and was ousted from the Watch Tower Society by Rutherford in 1919.
+He began publishing his own views using the Watch Tower Society's printing equipment in 1917 and was ousted from the Watch Tower Society by Rutherford in 1919.
 In 1920, Freytag founded the Angel of Jehovah Bible and Tract Society, also known as the Philanthropic Assembly of the Friends of Man and The Church of the Kingdom of God.
 He published two journals, the monthly The Monitor of the Reign of Justice and the weekly Paper for All.

 Kitawala

 In 1907, Joseph Booth introduced the teachings of Charles Taze Russell to local preachers in Africa who then used Russell's literature without oversight by the Watch Tower Society, resulting in the development of various independent "Watch Tower Movements".
 This included the formation in the 1920s of the Kitawala movement.
-They posted the words "Watch Tower" in English on their meeting places, which later led many to mistakenly associate them with Jehovah's Witnesses.
+They posted the words "Watch Tower" in English at their meeting places, which later led many to mistakenly associate them with Jehovah's Witnesses.
 Due to intervention from the Watch Tower Society in the 1930s, some members joined the Jehovah's Witnesses denomination, but many remained independent.
-The group was present in Burundi, Democratic Republic of Congo, and Tanzania.
+The group was present in Burundi, the Democratic Republic of Congo, and Tanzania.
 Other similar "Watch Tower Movements" also appeared in Angola, Malawi and Mozambique.